Installation instructions for setting up a local Raspberry Pi cluster at your home desk.

 - SSH to the RPi server

-- Edit the locale.genfile usingsudo vi /etc/locale.gen
+locale.genfile usingsudo vi /etc/locale.gen - Uncomment the line with

-- Uncomment the line with en_US.UTF-8by removing the#character (make sure there are no leading spaces)
+en_US.UTF-8by removing the#character (make sure there are no leading spaces) - Run

-- Run sudo locale-gen en_US.UTF-8
+sudo locale-gen en_US.UTF-8 - Run

-- Run sudo update-locale en_US.UTF-8
+sudo update-locale en_US.UTF-8 - Run

-- Run localeto make sure there are no errors/warnings
+localeto make sure there are no errors/warnings

 Summary